Brian Rolston: Playing career

 As a youth, Rolston played in the 1985 and 1987 Quebec International Pee-Wee Hockey Tournaments with the Detroit Compuware and Detroit Red Wings minor ice hockey teams.

 Rolston is considered a utility forward, as he can play as a center, left wing and right wing competently.
-Standing 6'2' and 214 pounds in his playing days, he was best known for his highly regarded two-way ability.
+Standing 6'2' and 214 pounds in his playing days, he was known for his two-way ability.

-Rolston was drafted in the 1991 NHL Entry Draft by the New Jersey Devils as their second pick in the first round.
+Rolston was drafted in the 1991 NHL entry draft by the New Jersey Devils as their second pick in the first round.
 Prior to his NHL career, Rolston played for Lake Superior State University (where as a freshman he scored the game-winning goal and earned Most Outstanding Player honors in the National Championship game, which his team won), then the Albany River Rats of the American Hockey League (AHL).
 He has played for the Devils, the Minnesota Wild, the Colorado Avalanche and the Boston Bruins.
 Rolston was one of four players who was traded from Colorado in the 2000 deal that sent the Bruins' Ray Bourque to the Avalanche.
 He scored a then career-high 62 points, including nine shorthanded goals in 2001–02 with the Bruins to establish a club record.
 During his career, he scored a total of 33 shorthanded goals.

 Rolston signed with the Minnesota Wild as an unrestricted free agent on July 8, 2004, though his Wild debut did not occur until the 2005–06 season due to the 2004–05 NHL lockout.
 Rolston often quarterbacked the Wild's powerplay (a task normally given to a defenseman) due to his booming shot from the point and strong two-way ability.
 During the season, he was an on-ice leader and was one of the Wild's top scorers, scoring a new career high of 79 points.
 He was named as team captain for Minnesota for February, October and November 2006 and January 2007.
 During 2006–07, Rolston scored three goals (one on a penalty shot and two in overtime shootouts), using a slapshot from the slot.
 He was selected for the 2006–07 NHL Western Conference All-Star Team.
 During the game, Rolston scored two goals and added two assists.
 Rolston's shot is also known for making Anaheim Ducks goaltender Jean-Sébastien Giguère duck for cover during a game in the 2007–08 season when Rolston fired a slapshot from the right wing aiming for the top left corner of the net.
 Giguère ducked to avoid being hit in the mask, resulting in a goal for Rolston.
 In a similar event during the 2006–07 NHL season, Rolston fired a slapshot on Vancouver Canucks goaltender Roberto Luongo.
 The shot hit Luongo in the mask, and though unhurt, Luongo was dazed for minutes, lying on the ice until the team's trainer confirmed he was okay to continue the game.
 Rolston would later score on a penalty shot using his slapshot in the same game against Luongo.